NayeemurR/61040-portfolio/assignments/assignment1.md

 **Problem 1**: Distracted when reading

 Unfortunately, my mind races and I get distracted easily, causing me to reread pages, which ultimately demotivates me from even continuing to read.
 These consistent demotivating moments build up and ultimately stop me from reading for long periods of time.
-I wish there were a way to stop myself from treating reading as a passive activity, but rather as an active activity where my mind won’t wander, and I can absorb the material the first time around.
+I wish there was a way to stop myself from treating reading as a passive activity, but rather as an active activity where my mind won’t wander, and I can absorb the material the first time around.

 **Problem 2**: Knowing which book to read next

-I chose not to include this because these days I feel as if you can simply ask AI to help you choose a good next book.
+I chose not to include this because these days you can simply ask AI to help you choose a good next book.
 Existing chatbots like ChatGPT can give great recommendations based on books you like and books you’ve read.
 It doesn’t seem like a big or complex enough problem to pursue.

 **Problem 3**: Understanding and remembering a book’s lessons

 I chose not to select this problem because the solution is too trivial.
 You can simply read actively and write down notes, thoughts, and lessons on a notepad while you read.
-The basic solution works just fine, and a whole app is not needed to solve this problem.
+The basic solution works just fine.
+An app is not needed to solve this problem.

 ### Task lists

-**Problem 1**: Many tasks to do
+**Problem 1**: Too many tasks to do

 My mind races frequently.
 It’s not a great combination when there’s an abundance of tasks to do.
-I get overwhelmed and resort to brain-rotting instead.
+I get overwhelmed and resort to brain-rotting on YouTube shorts instead.
 I’d like to figure out how to tackle my task list more effectively, rather than abandoning it when times get tough.

-**Problem 2**: Main task list on notebook and laptop
+**Problem 2**: Syncing task list between a physical notebook and a laptop

 I decided not to choose this because it might not be a widespread problem for me to solve.
 The easy solution would be to just have a synced task list using digital devices.
 Instead of a physical notebook, you can use a tablet to sync a task list with your laptop so it’s always up to date on both devices.